-The Washington State Library (WSL), with funding from the Institute for Museum and Library Services (IMLS) through the Library Services and Technology Act (LSTA), is providing two full scholarships to attend the 2016 Association of Rural and Small Libraries (ARSL) conference from October 27-29, 2016 in Fargo, North Dakota.
+The Washington State Library (WSL), with funding from the Library Services and Technology Act (LSTA), is providing three full scholarships to attend the 2017 Association of Rural and Small Libraries (ARSL) Conference from September 6–9, 2017 in St. George, Utah.

 The ARSL conference is specifically for rural library staff.
 Previous conference topics have included building community advocacy; effective trustee recruitment; inexpensive programming ideas; innovative web services with few resources; virtual networking; and many more.

 Scholarships will include transportation, all conference fees, and lodging.
-WSL will reimburse other allowable costs at the state per diem rate.
 Preference will be given to applicants who have not won this scholarship before.

-- Applicants must be from a public or tribal library or library branch serving a population of 10,000 or fewer in Washington State.
+- Applicants must be from a public or tribal library or library branch serving a population of 10,000 or less in Washington State.

 To apply, please complete the ARSL Scholarship Application .
-The deadline for applications, both the paper copy and the digital copy is July 1, 2016.
-Paper copies may be hand-delivered or postmarked by July 1, 2016.
+The deadline for applications, both the paper copy and the digital copy is June 9, 2017.
+Paper copies must be hand-delivered or postmarked by June 9, 2017.

 ARSL Scholarship grants